 What Are the Top 12 Cooking Utensils Every Cook Should Own?

-There are so many great cooking gadgets on the market and many options associated with each tool.
+There are so many great cooking utensils on the market and many options associated with each tool.
 What it's made of?
 Size?
 Type of handle?
 Weight?
 Design?

 This makes choosing the right one for your needs more confusing, and it can, but it also allows you to find the perfect tool to fit your needs.
 I love it.
-I want to share some of my favorite cooking utensils you'll find in my kitchen without going into the minutia for each tool.
+I want to share some of my favorite cooking utensils in my kitchen without going into the minutia for each tool.

 How to Buy Cooking Utensils